Rasekoai/EEE4120F_Prac_Group11/README.md

 # EEE4120F_Prac_Group11
-This repo houses the code for the practicals for high performance digital embedded systems
+This repo hosts the code for the practicals for high-performance digital embedded systems